 The Johns Hopkins School of Advanced International Studies (SAIS) developed the Master of Arts in Sustainable Energy (online) to fill that demand.
 Designed with input from industry experts, our program equips graduates with the skills they need to thrive in a global, rapidly growing field.
 The program’s curriculum covers economics, policy and finance within the context of the sustainable energy market.
 Whether you’re interested in shaping energy policy on a national or international scale, working with organizations to help them transition to clean energy or want to pursue academic research, the skills and professional network you build through the MA in Sustainable Energy at Johns Hopkins SAIS can help you succeed.

-Ranked #11 global universities, according to U.S. News & World Report, Johns Hopkins is uniquely positioned to give graduates the tools they need to make a difference and advance their careers.
+Ranked #10 among global universities, according to U.S. News & World Report (2023), Johns Hopkins is uniquely positioned to give graduates the tools they need to make a difference and advance their careers.

 Renewables are already the world's second largest source of electricity, but their deployment still needs to accelerate if we are to achieve long-term climate, air quality and energy access goals.